 - Improves circulation throughout the body

 5. Avoid drinking any liquids before, during, and after food intake.

 This is a recommendation often taken with reluctance as many of us are so used to chugging a glass of water, milk, or various beverage with our meals.
 By making this essential change in your daily dietary habits you will begin to boost the digestive fire (Agni), reduce a sluggish metabolism, and prevent toxicity in the gut.
 Here are the specific qualifications to remember:

 - Do not drink beverages of any kind during meals (a few small sips of warm-hot water is acceptable if needed)

 - Avoid all beverages up to 30 minutes before meals

 These hydration guidelines are essential when following an Ayurvedic diet and should be administered just as any other dietary recommendation.
-By following the rules listed above, you will undoubtably begin to notice great changes in your digestion, energy and overall health.
+By following the rules listed above, you will undoubtedly begin to notice great changes in your digestion, energy, and overall health.
 If multiple changes are needed to be made, it is suggested to take things slow and add in one recommendation each week or two, until all of the guidelines have been adopted.
-You will be greatly surprised with the positive impact these beverage rules will create in your daily life and wonder how you had once lived without them!
+You will be greatly surprised by the positive impact these beverage rules will create in your daily life and wonder how you had once lived without them!